-Each SST consists of an administrator, counselors, and psychologist/social worker, which provides one point for parents and students to access support services.
-This team format provides an opportunity for staff to collaborate and to address attendance, behavior, and academic concerns.
+Each SST consists of an administrator, counselors, and psychologist/social worker and provides one point person for parents and students to access support services.
+This team format provides an opportunity for staff to collaborate and to address attendance, behavior, and academic issues quickly and efficiently.